AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: 60 feet
 **Components:**   :: V, S
 **Duration:**     :: Concentration, up to 1 minute
-A black beam of enervating energy springs from your finger toward a creature within range.
-Make a Ranged Spell Attack against the target.
-On a hit, the target has Disadvantage on Strength checks, Strength Saving Throws, and attacks for the duration of the spell.
+A beam of enervating energy shoots from you toward a creature within range.
+The target must make a Constitution saving throw.
+On a successful save, the target has Disadvantage on the next attack roll it makes until the start of your next turn.

+On a failed save, the target has Disadvantage on Strength checks, Strength Saving Throws, and attacks for the duration of the spell.
+The target repeats the save at the end of each of its turns, ending the spell on a success.

 :